Experimental tests on the lifetime Asymmetry: The measurement of the lifetime

-Second, the effect of the lifetime asymmetry might be quite small.
-In some experiments, the polarization of $\tau$ leptons produced in $Z$ decays has been measured and the results showed that $\tau^-$ was partially LH polarized and $\tau^+$ was partially RH polarized.
+Second, the effect of the LA might be quite small.
+In some experiments, the polarization of $\tau$ leptons has been measured and the results showed that $\tau^-$ was partially LH polarized and $\tau^+$ was partially RH one.
 However, their polarization data were quite scattered and small as well.
-For example, the average polarizations were found to be only $P=0.152$ \cite{17}, 0.01 \cite{18}, 0.24 \cite{19} and 0.132 \cite{20}, respectively.
-Furthermore the average decay length or the lifetime of the $\tau$ leptons would be reduced by a factor of $(1+P\beta)$.
+For example, the average polarizations were found to be only $P=0.152$ $^{[19]}$, 0.01 $^{[20]}$, 0.24 $^{[21]}$ and 0.132 $^{[22]}$, respectively.
+Furthermore the average decay length or the $\tau$ lifetime will be reduced by a factor of $(1+P\beta)$ in the denominator.
 Therefore, the polarization must be measured precisely, and because it might be quite small the samples should be identified and treated very carefully in the fit.
-Unfortunately, we are unable to find the information about polarization measurements in the papers of measuring the $\tau$ lifetime.
+Unfortunately, we are unable to find more detailed information about polarization measurements in the papers of measuring the $\tau$ lifetime.

 Third, there were some uncertainties in the fitting procedure.
 In order to obtain the average decay length, a maximum likelihood fit was applied to the observed decay length distribution.
 In these experiments, however, the authenticity of the fitted results is suspicious because the measurement errors are quite big and the samples are selected again and again.
-For example, in the L3 experiment only observed decay length values with an error less than 5 mm were accepted for the fit, but the average decay lengths of the fit were 2.245 mm and 2.265 mm, respectively \cite{14}.
-In MAC experiment, the fit included only the 532 events having assigned the observed decay length error less than 3 mm, but the average decay length was 0.777 mm \cite{15}.
-Obviously, these error values of samples are much greater than the average values of the samples themselves.
-On the other hand, after each iteration, some samples were removed again \cite{16}.
-In the fitting process, for example, about 10 \% of the samples were removed \cite{15}.
-It is well known that an input decay length is sensitive to the fitted result and plays an important role in selecting a sample being either accepted or rejected.
-If considering the lifetime asymmetry in these experiments, the assigned input decay length might not be reasonable and the removed samples might be important to determine the correct value of an average decay length.
+For example, in the L3 experiment only observed decay length values with an error less than 5 mm were accepted for the fit, but the average decay lengths of the fit were 2.245 mm and 2.265 mm, respectively $^{[16]}$.
+In the MAC experiment, the fit included only 532 events having assigned the observed decay length error less than 3 mm, but the average decay length was 0.777 mm $^{[17]}$.
+Obviously, these error values are much greater than the average values of the samples themselves.
+On the other hand, after each iteration, some samples were removed again $^{[18]}$.
+In the MAC experiment, for example, about 10 \% of the samples were removed $^{[17]}$.
+It is well known that an input value is sensitive to the fitted result and plays an important role in selecting a sample being whether or not accepted.
+If considering the LA in these experiments, the assigned input decay length might not be reasonable and the removed samples might be important.